danmayer/danmayer.github.com/_posts/2014-01-13-self-learning-programming.md

 __Thanks__

 Thanks goes out to [Andrew Thal](https://twitter.com/athal7), [Ed Weng](https://twitter.com/wengzilla), and [ Emily Rocheleau ](http://www.linkedin.com/pub/emily-rocheleau/12/5a1/9a1) for reading the draft of this post and making improvements.
 I am sure anyone who read the post understands it better for the help.

+__Update__

+A friend is running a to help people find a dev camp that fits them well.
+Check out [Coursereport.com](http://coursereport.com) - A programming bootcamp directory that features reviews, ratings for over 100 bootcamps worldwide.